|born on||14 May 1925 at 20:02 (= 8:02 PM )|

 In 1950, Munsel reached an opera turning point under the baton of Fritz Reiner.
 She sang in Mozart's "Don Giovanni" and electrified critics with her maturing ability to sing a real lyric part rather than the usual coloratura chirps.
 She sang in "Cosi fan Tutte" in 1951.
 She continued her opera performances throughout the 1950s but ran into artistic differences and jealousies at the Met.
 She worked in opera for 15 years.
 In 1960, she gave her final operatic performance in Monteverdi's "L'Incoronazione di Poppea."
 In the '60s, '70s, and '80s, she sang to musical theater audiences.
 She sang in "Kiss Me Kate" for the Los Angeles Civic Light Opera in 1964.
 In June 1987, she appeared in Stephen Sondheim's "Follies" in Houston.

 While singing at the Met, Munsel dated a boy at the Yale Drama School.
 She had an enormous crush on opera singer Ezio Pinza but a relationship was never started.
-She met her future husband, Robert Schuller by an introduction from a friend.
-Schuller is the son of the man who owned the Mars candy bar company.
-Munsel fell in love with the extraordinarily attractive 6' 4" Schuller and knew she found the man she could stay with forever.
+She met her future husband, Robert C. Schuler, by an introduction from a friend.
+Schuler was the son of the man who owned the Mars candy bar company.
+Munsel fell in love with the extraordinarily attractive 6' 4" (1.93 m) Schuler and knew she found the man she could stay with forever.
 They were married in 1952 and produced two boys and two girls.
 She refused to have her children raised by nannies and took them with her and her husband whenever they traveled out of the country.
-Munsel and her husband live in a penthouse in Central Park West.
-Her speaking voice is bright and sparkling.
-She keeps a constant genial personality.
-Munsel's favorite season is the fall because of the autumn beauty of the Adirondack mountains.
+Munsel and her husband lived in a penthouse in Central Park West.
+Her speaking voice was bright and sparkling.
+Munsel kept a constant genial personality.
+Her favorite season was the fall because of the autumn beauty of the Adirondack mountains.
+Munsel died on 4 August 2016 at her home in Schroon Lake, New York, aged 91.

 - Work : Published/ Exhibited/ Released 1950 (Superior operatic performance, "Don Giovanni")